Speed & Velocity

 velocity

-Thus, the instantaneous speed of an object is the magnitude of its instantaneous velocity.
+The instantaneous speed of an object is then the magnitude of its instantaneous velocity.

 v = |v|